louisejones101/Radstone-livery-stables-Milestone1/README.md

 6. Make sure the Deploy from a branch is selected in the Source box
 7. In the Branch dropdown menu select Main and root and then save.

-You will then see a notication at the top of the page to say that the site is live and a link to visit the site.
-This may take a few minutes, if no link refresh the page.
+You will then see a notification at the top of the page to say that the site is live and a link to visit the site.
+This may take a few minutes.

 <br>